Cholinergic urticaria

-Cholinergic urticaria (CholU, CU) is a form of hives (urticaria) that is triggered by an elevation in body temperature, breaking a sweat, or exposure to heat.
+Cholinergic urticaria (CholU, CU) is a chronic, inducible form of hives (urticaria) that is triggered by an elevation in body temperature, breaking a sweat, or exposure to heat.
 It is also sometimes called exercise-induced urticaria or heat hives.
 The condition is caused by an overreaction of the immune system to the release of histamine and other chemicals in response to the increase in body temperature.
 This results in the characteristic red, itchy, and sometimes raised bumps or welts on the skin that are associated with hives.

 Symptoms

 Cholinergic urticaria typically presents with a number of small papular hives all over the body, that involve cutaneous inflammation (wheals) and severe nerve pain, which usually develops in response to exercise, bathing, staying in a heated environment, spicy foods, or emotional stress.
-The symptoms subside and manifest rapidly on and off throughout the day with no notice.
-Cholinergic urticaria may significantly impair quality of life, especially in relation to normal day to day activities.
+Symptoms may also include respiratory symptoms, angioedema, or anaphylaxis.
+The symptoms subside and manifest rapidly on and off throughout the day with no notice, typically going away within an hour.
+Cholinergic urticaria may significantly impair quality of life, especially in relation to normal day-to-day activities.
 It is caused by an overreaction of the immune system to the release of histamine, mast cells, and other chemicals in response to the small nerve fibers throughout the body due to the increase in body temperature being allergic to sweat.